 Why does Vermont have more species of freshwater fishes than other New England states?
 Which fish in Vermont is born in the Sargasso Sea?
 Which is carefully described in Samuel de Champlain’s diary?
 Which fish have a lung-like structure that allows them to breathe air?
 Join Doug Facey, Professor of Biology at Saint Michael’s College, for answers to these and other fishy questions.
 This talk is presented by the North Branch Nature Center.
 RSVP and learn more here.

 “Ask a Student” Panel (Thursday, November 5) – POSTPONED

 Are you curious as to what life on campus looks like this year?
 Join an engaging panel full of current Purple Knights to chat about how COVID has changed their academics, athletics, clubs, and more.

 Career Symposium (Monday, November 9 – Thursday, November 12)

 Due to the COVID-19 pandemic, our annual Career Symposium is moving online for a four day event full of alumni speakers and enriching panels.
 All Saint Michael’s College current students, recent graduates, and alumni are invited to attend this annual career exploratory event.
 RSVP and view a schedule of events.

 SMC Reads: The Hate U Give Book Discussion (Thursday, November 19)

-Join Dr. Lorrie Smith, Professor of English, as she leads the discussion about our fall book pick, The Hate U Give.
+Join the discussion about our fall book pick, The Hate U Give.
 Inspired by the Black Lives Matter movement, the book covers topics of race, political activism, grief, friendship, wealth disparity, and police brutality.
 The Hate U Give is the Vermont READS 2020 book selection by the Vermont Humanities Council.
 RSVP here to join the discussion!